 - Measuring Cups & Spoons

 This healthy high-protein French toast comes together in just 10 minutes!
-Here's a super detailed, step-by-step guide (with pictures!) so any level of cook can easily follow along.
 The full recipe and exact measurements are in the recipe card at the bottom.

 Before you start dipping the bread, heat up a large pan or pancake skillet over medium heat.
 Grease it with butter or olive oil spray so it's ready to go.

-Dip two slices of bread at a time into the egg mixture.
-Make sure both sides get fully coated.
+- Soak the bread: Dip two slices of bread at a time into the egg mixture, making sure both sides get fully coated.
 I like to let the bread soak for about a minute to absorb the flavors.

-Once your pan is hot, place the soaked bread slices on the pan and cook for about 4-5 minutes, flipping halfway through.
+- Cook until golden: Once your pan is hot, place the soaked bread slices on the pan and cook for about 4-5 minutes, flipping halfway through.
 They should come out golden brown with crispy edges.
-Repeat until all the bread is cooked.

-- Whisk it good!
-To avoid clumping, you vigorously whisk the protein powder into the milk mixture.
+- Whisk it well: To avoid clumping, vigorously whisk the protein powder into the milk mixture.
 You want the protein powder fully dissolved for the best texture.

-- French toast sticks?
-Yes, please!
-If you want to switch it up, cut the bread into slices before soaking it to make French toast sticks.
+- Make French toast sticks: If you want to switch it up, cut the bread into sticks before soaking to make French toast sticks.
 Just keep in mind the cooking time will be about a minute shorter.

 - Soak it up: Let your bread sit in the protein-packed milk and egg mixture for at least 45 seconds to make sure it really soaks in all the goodness.